 What will I learn?

-The course covers eight modules including the following topics:
+The course covers nine modules including the following topics:

 .
 Requirements for a professional dog walker or pet sitter.
 This includes setting up your vehicle for animal transport, tools and equipment, signage, and the importance of a uniform.

 .
 Market research and getting clients.
 We give you tried and tested methods for building your client base.
 You learn about creating your own brand, building an image, and setting up your website.
 You also learn about setting your terms and conditions, and how to deal with enquiries.